 FRUIT VINEGAR: Use raspberry, cranberry, blueberry, or choice of fruit in place of herbs.
 Create unique flavours by adding orange peel, lemon zest, pomegranate seeds, nutmeg pod, cinnamon stick or other sweet things to the bottle.
 For the best in fruit-infused vinegar, use white wine or champagne vinegar.

-BRAGG’S ARTHRITIS REMEDY: Upon arising in the morning, make up a delicious apple cider vinegar cocktail as follows: Stir, shake, or blend 6 oz. distilled water with 1 to 2 tsp unpasteurized apple cider vinegar, and 1 to 2 tsp honey.
+ARTHRITIS REMEDY: Upon arising in the morning, make up an apple cider vinegar cocktail as follows: Stir, shake, or blend 6 oz. distilled water or spring water with 1 to 2 tsp unpasteurized apple cider vinegar, and 1 to 2 tsp honey.
 Follow this by eating an organic apple.
 Use 1 tsp vinegar with your daily garden salad, and remember: 1 to 2 apples a day keeps the doctor away.

 In the Medicine Cupboard